The X-Factor To Film & TV Pitch Decks

 There's levels to this.

-The purpose of the "why now" page is to highlight how your story connects with current trends, addresses popular themes, or appeals to specific demographics.
+The purpose of the "why now" factor is to highlight how your story connects with current trends, addresses popular themes, or appeals to specific demographics.

-Here's a real-life example from my show Surf Girls Hawai'i on Prime Video:
+Here's a real-life "why now" example from my show Surf Girls: Hawai'i on Prime Video:

 I also knew that streaming platforms were looking for women's sports concepts, with an emphasis on Gen-Z.